 How to Know if Your Answering Service Is Compliant

 What this all boils down to is that you need to be selective when hiring an answering service for your medical office.
 Ask the right questions.
-Your prospective answering service should readily know the answers to the following:
+Your prospective medical answering service should readily know the answers to the following:

 - Who is your HIPAA compliancy officer?